rashid-m/corbettmaths/specs/portal.md

 ### Porting public tokens into pTokens

-Quite similar to Incognito vault's above, users will need submit a porting registration to a provided smart contract along with the needed info (Unique registration ID, Incognito address, private token ID and amount)
+Quite similar to Incognito vault's above, users will need to submit a porting registration to a provided smart contract along with the needed info (Unique registration ID, Incognito address, private token ID and amount)

-And then a custodian picks an existing porting registration and deposits collaterals (eg., Ether/ERC20) corresponding with the amount in the registered info to a the smart contract.
+And then a custodian picks an existing porting registration and deposits collaterals (eg., Ether/ERC20) corresponding with the amount in the registered info to the smart contract.
 Each custodian has its own set of custodian addresses, such as BTC address and BNB address, for receiving deposits.
 The collateral deposit also encloses these addresses as its metadata.
 After this step is finished, a "collateral proof" will be existed in order for user to request pTokens on Incognito (step 4)

 Once the porting registration and collaterals deposit are matched together by unique registration id on Incognito, the process will start over: users need to send public tokens (BTC/BNB/ETH/etc) to the provided custodian’s address then he/she can extract and submit 2 proofs (collateral proof from step 2 and deposit BTC/BNB/etc proof from step 3) to Incognito.
 The Incognito chain verifies these proofs with the aforementioned process and mints private tokens to the predefined users’ Incognito address.